Use an external Ceph cluster with the Overcloud¶

 Deployment of an Overcloud with External Ceph¶

 Finally add the above environment files to the deploy commandline.
-For Ocata and earlier:
+For Wallaby and newer use:

-openstack overcloud deploy --templates -e /usr/share/openstack-tripleo-heat-templates/environments/puppet-ceph-external.yaml -e ~/my-additional-ceph-settings.yaml
+openstack overcloud deploy --templates -e /usr/share/openstack-tripleo-heat-templates/environments/external-ceph.yaml -e ~/my-additional-ceph-settings.yaml

 openstack overcloud deploy --templates -e /usr/share/openstack-tripleo-heat-templates/environments/ceph-ansible/ceph-ansible-external.yaml -e ~/my-additional-ceph-settings.yaml